Check Cécile Dejoux's complete bibliography (English and French) here.

 C. DEJOUX, coll topos, 3ème édition, 2017

 The digital revolution is having an impact, at different levels, both in every sector of activity and on companies.
-That's why managers should master management rudiments: decision-making, employees motivation, talent management and strategic skills development such as:
+That's why managers should master hands-on management : decision-making, employees' motivation, talent management and strategic skills development such as:

-- digital skills to develop the right behaviors and comply with standards;
+- digital skills to develop the right behaviors and to comply with standards;

 - agility skills to interact efficiently and develop collaborative working;